Released: 10th September 2001

 Things go bump, bump, bump in the night

-And Things That Go Bump In The Night doesn’t disappoint on that score.
-Like the very best Halloween anthems, it offers up a joyous chorus that is utterly effortless in its execution with a melody that is almost nursery-rhyme-esque in its rhythm and tempo.
+Things That Go Bump In The Night doesn’t disappoint.
+Like the very best Halloween anthems, it offers up a joyous chorus that is utterly effortless in its execution with a melody that is almost nursery rhyme-esque in its rhythm and tempo.
 It’s genuinely not far from the accomplished simplicity of Ghostbusters, with its head-nodding bouncy, squelchy beat.
 But even away from the chorus, there are so many subtle little touches that work so well.
-The barely audible: “Who’s spooking who” chant during the instrumental middle-section, the: “Things that go bump, they go bump, they go bump, they go” hook – Things That Go Bump In The Night is a rich tapestry of elements – but curiously unindulgent about them (excluding the 10-second laughter, of course).
+The barely audible: “Who’s spooking who” chant during the instrumental middle section, the: “Things that go bump, they go bump, they go bump, they go” hook; Things That Go Bump In The Night is a rich tapestry of elements, but largely unindulgent about them.
 The track zips along at such a pace that it’s quite easy to overlook some of the more nuanced production elements.

 The music video for Things That Go Bump In The Night goes full-on method acting, which feels entirely appropriate for a song that has such a strong theme.
 It sees the allSTARS* driving a camper van similar to the Mystery Machine – but presumably for copyright purposes unbranded – that breaks down in the woods.
 Interspersed with Blair Witch-esque handheld camcorder footage and an unsettling underscore, the intro culminates with the group vanishing.
-As the song commences, we find the allSTARS* have fled through the woods (via a little more stylised footage) and taken shelter in a dimly-lit tunnel.
-It’s unclear how this will help them fix their van, and you’d be forgiven for thinking that it’s not the most reassuring place to escape to.
-But at least it provides a suitable environment for the song to be performed; it’s simply executed but in places extremely effective as the group flit in and out of the shadows.
+As the song commences, the allSTARS* have fled through the woods (via a little more stylised footage) and taken shelter in a dimly lit tunnel, which provides a suitable environment for the song to be performed.
+It’s simply executed but, in places, extremely effective as the group flit in and out of the shadows.
 Somewhere towards the end of the video, the narrative thread gets a bit lost, and the events at the start don’t ever really culminate into anything.
-Well, unless you watched it on The Box.
-That version contains an additional scene implying that it was all a dream.
-Ah, those pesky kids and their narrative shortcuts…
+It’s better explained in a version of the video shown on The Box, which contains an additional scene implying it was all a dream…

-Timing is everything – and that’s very true in pop music.
-Therefore, one may well question whether releasing Things That Go Bump In The Night in September – two months after Scooby-Doo hit cinemas and a whole six weeks before Halloween – was a sensible approach.
-We can’t fault the optimism at play here; after all, we now live in a perpetual cycle where seasonal celebrations start about a week after the previous one ended.
-And Halloween is a much bigger deal in America, where the celebrations run through most of October.
-Even with that in mind, it was asking a lot for the song to find a big enough audience that would sustain it in the chart from mid-September through to October 31st.
-In a parallel universe, that’s precisely what would have happened – Things That Go Bump In The Night would have been a Halloween party staple and rebounded up the chart.
-But back in the real world, the single entered the chart at #12 and dropped like a stone – exiting the top 75 a fortnight before Halloween arrived.
+Timing is everything in pop music.
+Therefore, the decision to release Things That Go Bump In The Night in September – two months after Scooby-Doo hit cinemas and a whole six weeks before Halloween – was questionable.
+It was asking a lot for the song to find a big enough audience that would sustain it in the chart from mid-September through to October 31st.
+In a parallel universe, that’s precisely what would have happened; Things That Go Bump In The Night would have been a Halloween party staple and rebounded up the chart.
+But back in the real world, the single entered the chart at #12 and dropped like a stone, exiting the top 75 a fortnight before Halloween arrived.

-Needless to say, the underperformance of Things That Go Bump In The Night was a minor pop disaster – and for a long time, there seemed to be no way back.
+Needless to say, the underperformance of Things That Go Bump In The Night was a minor pop disaster, and for a long time, there seemed to be no way back.
 But if ever there was a second chance for a song to find its audience, then Spotify was it.
-Except the track only recently (i.e. this year) found its way onto digital platforms.
-Better late than never, this could be the year when Things That Go Bump In The Night is finally celebrated as the modern Halloween classic that it is.
+Except the track only recently found its way onto digital platforms.
+Better late than never, though, and maybe Things That Go Bump In The Night will eventually, finally be celebrated as the modern Halloween classic that it is.